ahmedkaludi/push-notification/readme.txt

 == Changelog ==
 = 1.11 (28 May 2020) =
-* Bug fixed: Responsive issue of add to home page in With AMP #396
+* Bug fixed: Responsive issue of add to home page With AMP #396

 = 1.10 (12 May 2020) =
 * Bug fixed: Github link in the report issue #386